gianarb/gianarb.github.com/_posts/2018-03-27-database-reliability-engineer-review.markdown

 title:  "Review book Database Reliability Engineer"
 date:   2018-03-27 09:08:27
 categories: [post]
-tags: [book, sre, database, oreally]
+tags: [book, sre, database, oreally, review, observability]
 summary: "Review Book Database Reliability Engineer.
 Author Laine Campbell and Chairty Major.
 Published by O'Reilly"
 img: /img/dbre-book.jpg
-changefreq: yearly
 ---
 The author of [Database Reliability Engineer](http://amzn.to/2FE5z4V) are Laine Campbell, Charity Majors.
 It is published by O'Reilly.
 You can buy it on Amazon.